Madis0/OneBar/README.md

 **Q: Snapshots?**

 A: Maybe.
-If I have time, I might do targeted updates, but otherwise as long as you have the latest Cloth Config and Fabric API, it probably runs anyway.
+If I have time, I might do targeted updates, but otherwise as long as you have the latest Cloth Config and Fabric API, it could run anyway.

+**Q: April Fool's versions?**

+A: Yes, every April Fool's snapshot since 2022 is supported and marked as such on Modrinth.